lizmat/rak/README.md

   * :modified - when path was last modified

+  * :owned-by-group - is path owned by group of current user

+  * :owned-by-user - is path owned by current user

   * :readable - is path readable by current user

   * :uid - numeric uid of path